douglasswmcst/ss2025_mla202/practicals/practical1.md

       * The Python script(s) you wrote to complete the main walkthrough and the exercises.
 Please ensure your code is clean and commented where necessary.
       * A `README.md` file in the root of your repository.
+      * Screenshot of the average & total reward that you Ai managed to achieve

 3.  **Write Your Learning Retrospective**: Your `README.md` file is a critical part of your submission.
 It should contain a reflection on your experience with this practical.
 Please include the following: